-The functionality and capability of data management systems is routinely reviewed, and recommendations are made to the Council where the benefits from investment can be made.
+The functionality and capability of data management systems is routinely reviewed, and recommendations are made to the Council where the benefits from investment can be quantified.
 The advantages of new software can include the unlocking of essential developments in service provision, as well as significant cost savings from reducing data processing times.
-Examples of this are the recent implementation of the new artificial intelligence road condition assessment process and the improved data processing functionality afforded by the new asset management system XA.
+Examples of this are the recent implementation of the new artificial intelligence road condition assessment process and the improved data processing functionality for Structures afforded by Bridge Station.

-12. Making the Case for Investment
+17. Making the Case for Investment

-The case for investing in the maintenance of each asset group is made robustly, based on sound data and evidence that demonstrates value for money, and is linked directly to the achievement of the Council's strategic priorities.
+The case for investing in the maintenance of each asset group is made robustly, based on sound data and evidence that demonstrates value for money, and is linked directly to assisting with achieving the Council's strategic priorities.

-12.1.
-Business Cases - the benefits of long-term planning
+16.1 Business Cases - the benefits of long-term planning